SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Several RV parks within driving distance of West Rutland, Vermont offer full hookup options for motorhome travelers.
+Several RV campgrounds within driving distance of West Rutland, Vermont offer full hookup options for motorhome travelers, ranging from shaded resort-style sites to no-frills stopovers with dump access.
 Dorset RV Park, open May 1 through October 31, provides big-rig friendly sites with 50 amp electrical service, water, and sewer connections on gravel pads.
 Lake George RV Park, located about an hour west in New York, features premium RV sites with 30/50 amp service and operates from early May through Columbus Day.
 Brookwood RV Resort in Ticonderoga accommodates large motorhomes with level, shaded sites and full hookups from mid-May through mid-October.
 "Our site was level but some definitely were not," noted one RVer about Dorset RV Park.
 "The hookups were all well-placed and we didn't have any issues with the electric and the wifi at our site worked well."

 Navigation to some mountain RV campgrounds requires careful planning due to steep grades and tight turns.
 Cell service varies significantly throughout the region, with some travelers reporting spotty AT&T coverage while Verizon tends to perform better in rural areas.
 Most RV parks near West Rutland maintain on-site dump stations, though Jamaica State Park offers dump facilities without electric hookups for RVs.
 Pet policies differ between parks - most allow pets with standard restrictions, but Ledgeview Village RV Park prohibits pets entirely.
 Propane fill services are available at select locations, including Lake George Riverview Campground.
 One traveler cautioned about site selection: "Getting the right site here is key.
 Some have room, privacy, and trees.
 Others are close together, and out in the open."
 Seasonal operation is standard, with most parks closing after Columbus Day weekend.